rtalla1/ConwayGoL-OpenCL/README.md

 # Conway's Game of Life

-An OpenCL implementation of Conway's Game of Life, harnessing GPU acceleration for fast simulations of cellular automata.
+An OpenCL implementation of Conway's Game of Life, harnessing GPU acceleration for fast cellular automata simulations.

 ## Table of Contents
 - [Overview](#overview)